Steven-McGinnis/ComponantLibrary-HTML-CSS/README.md

 ## Features

 - **Pure HTML and CSS**: No JavaScript required for functionality.
-- **Responsive Design**: All components are designed to work seamlessly across devices of all screen sizes.
 - **Reusable and Modular**: Each component is self-contained and easy to integrate into projects.
 - **Accessible**: Components follow basic accessibility guidelines to ensure usability for everyone.